Managing cloud recording settings

 - Sign in to the Zoom web portal.

-- In the navigation menu, do one of the following:
+- In the navigation menu, do one of the following actions:

 - If you are an account owner or admin changing settings for the entire account, click Account Management then Account Settings.

-- If you are an account owner or admin changing settings for a group of users, click User Management then Group Management, and then click the applicable group name from the list.
+- If you are an account owner or admin changing settings for a group of users, click User Management then Groups, and then click the applicable group name from the list.

 - If you are a licensed host, click Settings.